HeiningaVE/HeiningaVE.github.io/aboutme.md

 - Psychopathology
 - Open Science

-I combine insights from psychology, sociology, and psychometrics to unravel bio-psycho-social mechanisms underlying the onset and maintenance of depressive symptoms.
+I combine insights from psychology, sociology, and psychometrics to unravel biopsychosocial mechanisms underlying the onset and maintenance of depressive symptoms.

 Open Science is critical to accelerating the way we discover knowledge.
 Therefore, I pre-register my analyses (e.g., on Open Science Framework); use Open Workflow Tools (e.g., R Markdown); publish Open Access; and make my data & code publicly available (e.g., via Code Ocean) as much as possible.